MITLibraries/ml2s/_posts/2017-07-06-six-ways-of-looking-at-oxygen.md

   {% include d3_word_net.html svg_id='svg_chemistry' datafile=datafile %}
 </script>

 If your whole world is chemistry, "oxygen" is like "nitrogen" and "chlorine"..."oxygen" is an element.
-(And a highly reactive one, at that!)
+And a highly reactive one, at that!

+(Side note: it's also quite similar to "02", which is a clear OCR error for "O2"...but at least this means the neural net picked up that molecular and atomic oxygen are quite similar.)

 ## Biology